L-Ketter/RNpy/README.md

 ## Example usage

-In the first step, we will create a 3D microstructure using the `blobs` function from the `composites` module.
+In the first step, we will create a 3D microstructure using the `blobs3D` function from the `composites` module.
 The function generates a cubic microstructure, whereby the overall edge length in voxels is controlled by the `size` parameter.
 Voxel clusters, each containing a number of `sclust`voxels are inserted into a continuous medium until a volume fraction of `disp_volfrac` (volume fraction in %) is reached.
 The resulting NumPy array consists of 0s and 1s as entries, where 0 represents the continuous phase and 1 represents the dispersed phase.

 **Note:**
 1. Inserted clusters overlap.